RamiALBASHA/crop_irradiance/README.md

 # irradiance
-a library for simulating irradiance absorption by crops canopies
+A model for simulating irradiance absorption by crops canopy